 Guru

-Guru offers a huge freelance pool of talent in a variety of virtual assistance categories.
+Guru offers a huge freelance talent pool in various virtual assistance, developer, and creative categories.
 You will be able to view previous work done by potential candidates.
-You can also post a job there for free.
+You can post as many jobs as you want on it for free.
+Guru makes its money by charging you a 2.9% fee on every invoice you pay.

 Hired

 Hired is a talent board with an innovative approach to hiring.
-As opposed to other websites, Hired features a big pool of talent to which companies are applying to get them work for them.
+Compared to other websites, Hired features a big pool of talent to which companies are applying to get them to work for them.
 It is indeed a marketplace where companies make job offers to the talent.
-It is used by companies like Facebook, Uber, Zappos, Groupon, Evernote etc.
+Companies like Facebook, Uber, Dropbox, Walmart, and Citi use it.
+This service is less of a place for immediate VA and SA work and is a better fit for building out a team of full-time members.

 Freelancer

-Freelancer is a platform aiming to connect small businesses with a variety of remote work talent.
+Freelancer is a platform that connects small businesses with remote jobs and talent.
 You can post a job and watch how remote marketers bid on it.
-This is also a great platform to first try and then hire virtual assistants.
+Freelancer is also a great platform first to try and then hire virtual assistants.
+It allows you to sort freelancers based on location, skills, task categories, rating, hourly rate, and educational background.

 Social Media

-Additionally, to the job boards, social media networks like LinkedIn and Twitter are also a good place to look for remote virtual assistant talent.
+Beyond job boards, social media networks like LinkedIn and Instagram are excellent places to look for remote virtual assistant talent.
 LinkedIn, in particular, offers a pretty good search function that will allow you to narrow down to location and experience.
-It might take a bit of time, though.
-Especially when you compare it to simply going through the online job boards and posting your job there.
+It may take time, though, compared to simply going through the online job boards and posting your job there.

 Final Words